SamK/picam/README.md

 1. When a new event is started, the user receives an email
 1. When a new image is created, the user receives an email with the image as attachment.
 The image is uploaded to Dropbox.
 1. When a new video is created, the user receives an image and the video is uploaded to Dropbox.

+> Note that this is a personal project.
+> It might not fit you at all.
+> It does not work well anyway and is sketchy.

 Compatibility
 -------------